hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tool_settings/symmetry.rst

    The offset allows the option to alter the tile size along all three axes.
    The default tile size is set to one unit.

+.. rubric:: Symmetrize

 .. _bpy.types.Sculpt.symmetrize_direction:

 Direction
    Determines which direction the model will be symmetrized.

+Merge Distance
+   A parameter of the *Symmetrize* operator to control the distance within which symmetrical vertices are merged.

 .. _bpy.ops.sculpt.symmetrize: